 Kayaking and Paddleboarding

-Paddling at Keuka Lake is easy and relaxing.
+Paddling on Keuka Lake is easy and relaxing.

 One of the best ways to get to know Keuka Lake is to get out there in a kayak or on a paddleboard.
 Take your time to explore the hidden coves for an up-close and personal look at some of the lesser-visited areas of the waterway.